williamsthefirstwong/CTFWriteUps/Whitehats/CHF/Passwords and Hashes.md

 <b>*Answer*</b>

 The hint was "running 4 bases".
 It told me the hash was encrypted 4 times by base** hashes.
-There are a few base** hashes in total and I tried an error unitl I got the correct sequence.
+There are a few base** hashes in total and I tried an error until I got the correct sequence.

 <b><i>BASE64 -> BASE64 -> BASE64 -> BASE32</i></b>